Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 **Prerequisites:** Spellcasting/Pact Magic feature

-You’ve developed the ability to instantly recall an unprepared spell in moments of sudden necessity.
+You've developed the ability to instantly recall an unprepared spell in moments of sudden necessity.
 You gain the following benefits:

 - **Ability Score Increase**